These pages are regularly updated, please select here to view the latest version.

 - We (try to) answer queries from members of the public about a huge variety of subjects.

-- We conduct guided walks around the town or along the river for interested groups and school parties.
+- We conduct guided walks around the town or along the river for interested groups.

 Some of this research involves visits to special resource centres such as the County Records Office.
 Some is as simple as walking around and recording what is seen.
 Some is done in groups, usually led by one of the members with research skills, but some is done by a single individual with a specific interest.
 We aim to publish the results of our researches in the MS Newsletter, the Marlow Historian, as a leaflet or even a book!